jeyabalajis/serverless-workflow-manager/README.md

 > The retry manager can be implemented for specific micro - services as per the needs.
 The retry manager may also track the number of retries done for a task and implement exponential back-off etc.

+> Since the workflow instance contains the current state of the business flow, it can be used in the front-end to visualise and monitor business flows.

 ## Workflow events

 The workflow manager listens to a specific queue onto which other components communicate through events, as follows.